How To Choose Between The Best Observation Decks in New York?

 Top of the Rock Opening Times

-Top of the Rock is open daily from 9am to 11pm, so you can capture city views during both daytime and nighttime.
+Top of the Rock is open daily from 9am to 12am so that you can capture city views during both daytime and nighttime.

 Visitors spend around 45 minutes over the three floors.